 EPAM Anywhere Business has professionals that have implemented major eCommerce projects.

 One example is the work for Lowe’s Canada.
-EAB developers did a major upgrade on its website to automate many routine processes (e.g. reporting for the marketing team), add new features, and improve scalability.
+Anywhere Business's developers did a major upgrade on its website to automate many routine processes (e.g. reporting for the marketing team), add new features, and improve scalability.
 As a result, the client saw growth in online, mobile, and even offline sales.

 Another is the eCommerce solution we delivered for Sephora.
 The new online store and mobile app increased mobile sales by 150% and the overall results also improved.